ethereum/devp2p/discv5/discv5-theory.md

 bucket `bᵢ(s)`, the discoverer selects candidate registrars from that bucket and queries up to `K_lookup` of them.

-A registrar may return advertisements for service `s`.
+A registrar returns advertisements for service `s` in [TOPICNODES] responses.
 The discoverer validates the returned advertisements, extracts the advertised ENRs, and de-duplicates them by advertiser identity.
 Advertisements are candidate results for the target service.
 The lookup terminates when the discoverer has collected enough distinct advertisers for its local or service-specific purpose, or when no unqueried registrars remain.
 This local target is denoted `F_lookup` in this document.
 The value of `F_lookup` is determined by the application, service binding, or local implementation policy, rather than by the TopDisc lookup procedure itself.
 If fewer than `F_lookup` advertisers are found before all available candidate registrars are exhausted, the lookup returns the valid advertisers collected so far.

 The same registrar should not be queried repeatedly during a single lookup unless the implementation has exhausted other candidates and chooses to retry according to local policy.
 If a queried